 Many would think this is due to compensation packages or other related perks.
 But then, is work only about earning money?
 Is it the most important aspect when employees join a new company?
 What about the other factors that play an important role in building a strong bond between the employee and the organization?

-- A bond that stems from mutual appreciation and respect of the value system that both parties shape together.
+- A bond that stems from mutual appreciation and respect for the value system that both parties shape together

 The importance of core values is illustrated by a quote from famous author and inventor, Edward de Bono: "Effectiveness without values is a tool without a purpose."